Edwin-Xuanyuan-Ji/1024-Forum-Project/README.md

 But in my view, the ideal situation for a website that QPS > 1000 should be deployed with clusters as the above pictures.

 We can have at least two nginx and CDNs for good performance.
-Also, servers, redis, kafka and etc should be in clusters for advantages such as high performance and high usability.
+Also, servers, Redis, Kafka and etc should be in clusters for advantages such as high performance and high usability.